geovedi/book-notes/2015/elon-musk.md

 The chapter "Liftoff" portrays the relentless pursuit of success and the unyielding determination of Elon Musk and his team.
 It showcases the resilience of human spirit in the face of adversity and the willingness to learn from failure.
 The successful liftoff of Flight 4 represents a turning point in the history of SpaceX, setting the stage for the company to become a major player in the aerospace industry and paving the way for further advancements in space exploration.

-## The Revenge Of The Electric Car
+## The Revenge of The Electric Car

 - The resurgence of interest in electric cars and the emergence of competition for Tesla.
 - The introduction of the Tesla Roadster as the first electric sports car, garnering attention and changing perceptions.